tbebekis/Pascal.Tripous/Demos/Logging/ReadMe.md

 There is a list of predefined listener classes.

 - `TFileLogListener`.
 Writes log information to a log (text) file.
 Each `TLogEntry` occupies a single line of text.
 The first line contains the captions.
-- `TDbLogListener`.
+- `TSqlDbLogListener`.
 Writes log information to a database table.
 Any database supported by Lazarus [SqlDB](https://wiki.freepascal.org/SQLdb_Tutorial1) may used.
 - `TFormLogListener`.
 Shows a `TForm` when created where it displays log information in a memo and in a grid.
 - `TLogTextListener`.
 Passes log information, as list of text lines, to a callback method.
 - `TLogLineListener`.
 Passes log information, as a single line of text, to a callback method.